vegh1010/Toy-Robot-Simulator/README.md

    place on the default coordinates.
    6) The only commands that the toy robot will accept are PLACE, MOVE, RIGHT, LEFT and REPORT.
 The rest will be ignore.
+   7) Commands are not case sensitive.
-   7) The toy robot will ignore all commands that will cause it to fall.
+   8) The toy robot will ignore all commands that will cause it to fall.

 Commands Available:
    1) PLACE X,Y,F